 Dogs are natural predators and can also have an impact on the WSP.
 Dogs can directly prey upon, disturb, causing flushing behaviors, or in some cases kill WSP.
 Ryan (2017) noted: "Off-leash dogs we reported here from every survey, including dogs flushing the plovers."
 Even dogs on leash passing in proximity to WSP can cause flushing behaviors.
 Dog walkers on the Balboa Peninsula have been observed walking dogs on the beach, along the water's edge and on the boardwalk; although the areas between the dunes and the water's, where WSP often use are used by dog walkers.
 The Newport Beach Municipal Code does not allow dogs on the beach or beachfront sidewalk between the hours of 10:00am and 4:30 pm.
 Outside of these times, dogs are permitted on the beach but it is required that dogs are under the control of owners on leashes (or chains) not exceeding six feet in length at all times (Appendix C).
+Based on monitoring conducted by Ms. Zhang, the majority of dogs are on leashes; however, dogs have been observed off-leash on occasion.
+Preliminary data indicates that approximately ten- to twenty-percent of the dogs observed are off-leash and in some instances, leashed dog are un-leashed for periods to allow them to run.
+GLA has interviewed dog owners with unleashed dogs and responses vary.
+While most are aware of the City code requiring leashes on the beach, many are not aware of the presence of the WSP.
+Thus, additional efforts to increase public awareness are necessary, and as discussed below represent a significant opportunity to substantially reduce stressors on the wintering WSP.
+As discussed in more detail below, this ensuring public awareness of the winter roost for WSP will be the initial focus of the adaptive management efforts.

-Signage stipulating allowable beach uses and dog-related codes are posted along the boardwalk and at street access points.
+Signage stipulating allowable beach uses and dog-related codes are posted along the boardwalk and at street access points; however, the current signage has not resulted in an adequate public awareness and/or response.
 Signage to further increase awareness of the WSP and sensitive coastal dune habitat will be strategically placed within the Critical Habitat area.
 The current T-Bar with Paracord does not prevent access to unleashed dogs.
 Enforcement of permissible hours and leash laws by Animal Control Division is necessary to limit violations and provide protection for the WSP and sensitive coastal dune habitat.
-Nevertheless; violations of the permitted times and leash laws are not uncommon, particularly in the absence of enforcement.
+Nevertheless; violations of the permitted times and and particularly of the leash laws are not uncommon, in the absence of adequate enforcement.
 The City is committed to enforcing the restrictions regarding dogs on the beach and intends to increase enforcement and Animal Control presence as well as issuance of citations for violations.
 The City is also exploring the possibility of increasing the fines associated with violations for the areas of Critical Habitat and the ACA between the Critical Habitat and the Wedge.